Dumped: Reviews

 Dumped was met with a mixed reaction from critics.
 James Walton, of The Telegraph, was critical of the programme and its purpose; on Darren's departure, he said: "According to the narrator, this proved that Darren “didn’t understand” the experiment.
 Another interpretation, of course, would be that he did."
 The Times criticised the programme for setting the programme in an artificial rubbish dump for health and safety reasons, comparing it to various fakery scandals that had taken place in the programme Blue Peter in the past year.
 However, Nigel Kendall of the same newspaper called the programme "entertaining" and its contestants "likeable", while Paul Hoggart said that it gets its point across.
 Website TV Scoop said that the programme was "a great experiment", but did not approve of the inclusion of "fame hungry" participants and compared the programme to the most recent series of Big Brother.
 The website Hecklerspray gave the programme a negative review, calling the participants "absolute fucking morons", and Orange gave the programme 3 out of 5 stars.
 Channel 4 controller Julian Bellamy commented on the programme's failure during Edinburgh Television Festival 2008, saying that it "didn't have the human narrative you need" and that it was "a little bit too like other reality shows".

-Controversy

-An argument started in the camp between Jermaine and Selena on Day 15, which resulted in some participants stating that they felt intimidated by his actions.
-The programme's producers had to enter the dump and discuss, along with the other members of the group, whether Jermaine should remain on the programme.
-Jermaine himself offered to voluntarily leave the programme, but the producers and the other participants decided to keep him.
-This was criticised in some reviews; one of which called Jermaine "a loud mouthed moron".